Into the Wild: Baffin & West Greenland - 13 Days - $6,495

 For those travelling solo there are dedicated Single cabins available.
 The single supplement for your own twin cabin is 1.7 times the cost of a single berth.

 Child Policy: Young travellers are very much welcome with no minimum age requirement.
-Children under 2 years old travel for free, ages 3 & 4 only cover the charter flight cost and ages 5 - 30 receive a 30% discount off the cost of the berth.
+Children under 2 years old travel for free, ages 3 & 4 only cover the charter flight cost and ages 5 to 30 receive a 30% discount off the cost of the berth.

 Includes